Battle of Huoyi: Li Yuan's march south

 Traditional Chinese historiography emphasizes Li Yuan's initial reluctance to revolt against the Sui, and claims that he had to be persuaded by his senior aides and his second son (and eventual successor), Li Shimin.
 In reality, as revealed by the diary of his chief secretary, Wen Daya, Li Yuan was considering a rebellion at least by the time of his appointment to Taiyuan in early 617, and was very much the driving force behind the revolt.
-In mid-617, Li began raising additional troops from his province and executed his two deputies—who were appointed by Yang to watch over him.
+In mid-617, Li began raising additional troops from his province and executed his two deputies—who had been appointed by Yang to watch over him.
 He also concluded an alliance with Shibi, the powerful qağan of the Eastern Turks, which secured his northern frontier from a Turkish invasion and provided him with men and, most importantly, horses, which he lacked.
 Initially, however, Li Yuan portrayed himself a Sui loyalist, and proclaimed his intention of placing Yang's grandson, Yang You, on the throne.

 Li Yuan's campaign was recorded in detail by Wen Daya.
 In mid-July, a first expedition under Li Yuan's eldest sons Li Jiancheng and Li Shimin was launched against the loyalist Xihe Commandery further south along the Fen River.
 Li Yuan's sons succeeded in capturing the province within a few days and returned to Taiyuan.
 Finally, after completing his preparations, on 10 August Li Yuan began his march south, along the Fen towards Daxingcheng.
 His 'righteous army' comprised 30,000 men, raised from the local 'soaring hawk' militia, but with some 10,000 additional volunteers, and including a 500-strong Turkish contingent provided by the qağan along with 2,000 horses.
 His fifteen-year-old son Li Yuanji was left behind to guard Taiyuan, while Li Jiancheng and Li Shimin accompanied their father as his lieutenants.
 A small force under Zhang Lun was detached to advance parallel to the main army and captured the loyalist commanderies further west, securing the flanks.